kozec/sc-controller/docs/protocol.md

 scc-osd-* script.

 #### `PID: xyz`
 Reports PID of *scc-daemon* instance.
-Automatically sent when connnection is accepted.
+Automatically sent when connection is accepted.

 #### `Ready.`
-Automatically sent when connnection is accepted to indicate that there is no error and daemon is working as expected.
+Automatically sent when connection is accepted to indicate that there is no error and daemon is working as expected.

 #### `SCCDaemon`
-Just identification message, automatically sent when connnection is accepted.
+Just identification message, automatically sent when connection is accepted.
 Can be either ignored or used to check if remote side really is *scc-daemon*.

-#### `Version: x.y`
+#### `Version: x.y.z`
 Identifies daemon version.
-Automatically sent when connnection is accepted.
+Automatically sent when connection is accepted.

 ## Commands sent from client to daemon